Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 20

-slide 21
+Slide 21

 Akbulatov Boris

 Born in 1949 in the Karelian village of Ladva.
-In 1979 he graduated from the Moscow Polygraphic Institute as a book artist.
+In 1979 he graduated from the Moscow Printing Institute with a degree in book artist.
 Member of the Union of Artists of Russia since 1977.
 Participant of all-Union, Russian and foreign exhibitions.
-Since 1985 he has been working on illustrations for the Kalevala epic.
-Personal exhibitions dedicated to "Kalevala": Petrozavodsk - 1987 Kajaani (Finland) - 1988 Helsinki - 1988 Tampere - 1995 All works are made on paper in gouache technique.
-Artistic concept of illustrations for the epic "Kalevala": transmission of the rhythm and power of spells of ancient runes; archaism and cosmogony of the epic; mystical symbolism and the relationship between the energy of the elemental forces of nature and the creators of runes.
+Since 1985 he has been working on illustrations for the epic "Kalevala".
+Personal exhibitions dedicated to the “Kalevala”: Petrozavodsk - 1987 Kajaani (Finland) - 1988 Helsinki - 1988 Tampere - 1995 All works were done on paper using the gouache technique.
+Artistic concept of illustrations for the epic "Kalevala": conveying the rhythm and power of the spells of ancient runes; archaism and cosmogony of the epic; mystical symbolism and the relationship between the energy of the elemental forces of nature and the creators of the runes.
 It is also important for the author to show the originality of the nature of the North, the richness of the material culture of the Finns and Karelians.

-slide 22
+Slide 22

-slide 23
+Slide 23

 Guitar Cymbal Gusli Kantele

-slide 24
+Slide 24

 My attitude towards the game